Aaron Purcell, Director, Special Collections and University Archives

 Outreach and Exhibits

-Special Collections maintains an active schedule of in-house exhibits.
+Special Collections and University Archives maintains an active schedule of in-house exhibits.
 We are also engaged in a busy program of collaborating with other campus departments and, on occasion, off-campus institutions.

 The department maintains two weekly blogs, each with the aim of increasing the Collections' online profile and to have some fun promoting our materials: